-The concept "substantially the whole" was introduced into the Act to ensure that the sole or principal object of a PBO remains the carrying on of PBAs, while at the same time allowing certain parameters within which the PBO can carry on its business undertakings or trading activities.
-Since PBOs effectively use assets to carry on PBAs as well as business undertakings or trading activities, the legislation dealing with transfer duty was also amended to give effect to the concept of "substantially the whole".
+The concept "substantially the whole" was introduced into the Act to ensure that the sole or principal object of a PBO remains the carrying on of PBAs, while at the same time allowing certain parameters within which the PBO can carry on its trading activities.18 Since PBOs effectively use assets to carry on PBAs as well as trading activities, the legislation dealing with transfer duty was also amended to give effect to the concept of "substantially the whole".

-Although the expression "substantially the whole" is used in various sections it is not defined in the Act.
-In Binding General Ruling (Income Tax): 20 "Interpretation of the Term 'Substantially the Whole'" it is stated that the expression "substantially the whole" is regarded by SARS to mean 90% or more.
-PBOs, however, operate in an uncertain environment which makes proper planning difficult therefore in these circumstances SARS accepts a percentage of not less than 85%.
+"Substantially the whole"19 is regarded by SARS to mean 90% or more.
+However, in order to overcome certain practical difficulties SARS will accept a percentage of not less than 85% for PBAs.
 If this percentage at any time in the future becomes less than 85%, transfer duty will become payable (see 4.4).